-For the Years Ended September 30, 2012 and 2011 (Dollars in Thousands)
+FOR THE YEARS ENDED SEPTEMBER 30, 2013 and 2012 (Dollars in Thousands)

-LOCAL ASSISTANCE PROGRAM
+9. LOCAL ASSISTANCE PROGRAM

 In 1989, DART created a Local Assistance Program (LAP) to provide technical and financial assistance to cities for the implementation of projects to reduce traffic congestion and complement bus and public transit operations.
 Eligible member jurisdictions are responsible for developing and submitting projects to DART for approval in order to receive distribution of these funds.
 According to the terms of interlocal agreements, DART allocated a percentage of its annual sales and use tax collections for the LAP program.
 Eligible member jurisdictions received 15% of the estimated sales and use taxes collected within that jurisdiction, except Irving, which received 7.5%.
 Dallas, University Park, and Highland Park were not eligible.
 The LAP program ended in 2004.
-Accrued but unpaid funds were carried over to succeeding years and were recorded as a liability on the accompanying statements of net assets.
+Accrued but unpaid funds were carried over to succeeding years and were recorded as a liability on the accompanying Statements of Net Position.